nhayward/revpit/user/pages/08.faq/default.md

 We are constantly improving our processes in order to create an inclusive, supportive, and dedicated community for all involved.

-**To file a complaint or voice a concern:** please contact the #RevPit board via email at reviseresub@gmail.com, message the mods on the subreddit (if taking place on the subreddit), or one of the #RevPit board members directly (the list of board members is available at [reviseresub.com](/home)\).
+**To file a complaint or voice a concern:** please contact the #RevPit board via email at reviseresub@gmail.com, message one of the #RevPit board members directly (the list of board members is available at [reviseresub.com](/home)\).
 You may also report concerns anonymously through our [confidential reporting form available here](https://forms.gle/z3T8uGhmRicfP7nA6?target=_blank).
 If you believe your safety is threatened, please contact your local authorities immediately.

 </div>